Thomé H. Fang and A. N.

 direct evidence came from the testimony of one of Whitehead’s Chinese disciples

-Department, Beijing University: To three Chinese graduate students he had
+Chairman, Philosophy Department, Beijing University: To three Chinese graduate

 as taught in Chinese philosophy has already been incorporated into my own